 Inspired by this finding, we sought to see if it applied across all categories.
 Leveraging our extensive archives of virtual store research data, we analyzed the behavioral patterns of 150,000 shoppers, across dozens of categories and spanning over 300 different store layouts.
 In doing so, we learned that, while holding category and total shopping time constant:

-Every additional minute that a shopper takes to make his or her first purchase in a category reduces the final basket size by 1/2 a product.
+Every additional two minutes that a shopper takes to make his or her first purchase in a category reduces the final basket size by an entire product.

 In other words, help your shopper save a minute finding the one thing they want, and they’ll purchase an extra half product on average.
 Extrapolate that over millions of shoppers, and the sales impact really adds up.